 - Display campaigns: image ads on other people’s websites

-- Video campaigns: video ads that interrupt YouTube videos or appear in the search or recommended lists
+- Video campaigns: these interrupt YouTube videos or appear in the YouTube search or recommended watching lists

 - Shopping campaigns: boosted product listings in Google Shopping results

 - App campaigns: aimed to promote apps, these are shown in search results, as display ads, on Google Play and on YouTube

 - Local campaigns: locally targeted ads on multiple channels